If you landed on this page, then either one of the two things below must be true:

 It’s important that you use a vacuum cleaner that has a HEPA filter.
 This special filter is imperative for dust control because it is certified to capture particles as small as 0.3 microns in size.

-Use the HEPA vacuum not only on the floors, but also on your upholstered carpet and curtains.
+You can use the HEPA vacuum not only on the floors, but also on your upholstered carpet and curtains.
 This ensures that you’ve covered every inch of space in your home that dust collects.

 This is the step that most people miss and that’s why dust keeps coming back at such a fast rate.